24 hours / 7 days

 National Legal Hotline

-Landlord Rights and Obligations in Victoria
+Landlord Rights and Obligations (Vic)

 Starting a tenancy

 The tenant must be given time to read and understand the agreement before signing.
 The landlord has the right to add special conditions to the agreement.
-However, they cannot contradict the rights and obligations contained in the RTA.
+However, these cannot contradict the rights and obligations contained in the RTA.

 A condition report documenting the state of the property must be completed by the landlord and given to the tenant, prior to the tenant moving in.